julius-speech/julius/doc/VAD.md

 ![Block diagram of VAD modules](image/vad-module.png)

-All VAD detector is disabled by default for buffered processing.
 For stream processing, the level and zero cross threshold detector is enabled by default.
-Other detectors should be set up and enabled by options.
+Other detectors like WebRTC detecter can be enabled by options.

+For buffered processing, All VAD detectors are disabled by default.
+You can enable the detectors for buffered d input by specifying option [-cutsilence](https://github.com/julius-speech/julius/blob/master/doc/Options.md#-cutsilence--nocutsilence).

 ## Level and zero cross threshold detector